A prestigious vase made of Italian ceramics

 A journey full of passion, technique, and creativity

-The move to a larger, more modern factory gave the company new momentum.
-Alvino surrounded himself with exceptionally talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved an ideal balance between material, technique, functionality, tradition, and aesthetic beauty.
+The move to a larger, more modern factory gave the company a new momentum.
+Alvino surrounded himself with highly talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved an ideal balance between material, technique, functionality, tradition, and aesthetic beauty.

 By 1980, the factory employed over 100 people and became synonymous with high-quality artistic production, renowned for intricately crafted, stylish items made using new, experimental techniques.

 Alvino passed away in 2009 at the age of 90.
-His career was an incredibly fulfilling journey, marked by humility, technique, passion, and creativity.
+His career was an incredibly fulfilling journey marked by humility, technique, passion, and creativity.

 Attributes / Details